Azis

 Vasil Troyanov Boyanov (Васил Троянов Боянов; born 7 March 1978), professionally known as Azis (Азис), is a Bulgarian recording artist of Romani ethnicity.
 Azis initially rose to prominence in Eastern Europe performing songs mostly in chalga, a genre which can be described as the Bulgarian rendition of pop-folk.

 Azis has collaborated with other Bulgarian pop-folk singers, such as Gloria, Malina, Sofi Marinova, Toni Storaro, and with Bulgarian rap artists – Ustata and Vanko 1.
-Other than that, his repertoire includes duets with Serbian singers, including Indira Radić, Marta Savić, Jelena Karleuša and Severina.
+Other than that, his repertoire includes duets with singers from the former Yugoslavia, including Indira Radić, Marta Savić, Jelena Karleuša, Severina and Tea Tairović.

 Boyanov performed "Let Me Cry" at the Eurovision Song Contest 2006 with Mariana Popova, staying in the semi-finals.

 Other than his acclaimed career as a vocalist, he competed unsuccessfully in the 2005 Bulgarian parliamentary election as a member of the Euroroma party.

 Azis remains a prominent figure in the Bulgarian music scene.

 Biography

-Azis was born Vasil Troyanov Boyanov in Sliven, although his childhood was spent in Kostinbrod and Sofia.
-In 1989, after the fall of communism in Bulgaria, he moved with his family to Germany.
+Vasil Troyanov Boyanov was born into a modest Roma family in Sliven, Bulgaria.
+He spent his childhood in Kostinbrod and Sofia.
+In 1990, after the fall of communism in Bulgaria, he moved with his family to Germany.
 There, his sister, Matilda, and brother Ryan were born.
 Azis married Nikolay "Niki Kitaetsa" Petrov Parvanov on 1 October 2006.
 Their marriage is not legally recognized under Bulgarian law.
 Azis' daughter was born on 5 August 2007 and was named Raya.
 Her mother is Azis' longtime friend, Gala.
 In 2008, Azis and Parvanov separated amicably.

-Homosexuality controversies
+Controversies

 In late November 2007, Boyko Borisov, then mayor of Sofia, censored billboards of Azis kissing Niki Kitaetsa, which pictured both men shirtless on the basis they were too graphic in nature.
 The picture was then censored in other cities in Bulgaria.

 In 2021, Azis was scheduled to perform at the Balkan Fair in Kestel, Bursa, Turkey, but the performance was cancelled after a campaign by Islamists targeting Azis' LGBT identity.